Berky115/BidValidator/readme.md

 Cheers,
 Drew Facchiano
-//Note: This is an optional field according to the docs.
+**Note:** This is an optional field according to the docs.
 If this is a use case where they are being forced upon a user, then my explanation would change.

 ```
 Hello,